calloncampbell/Office365-PacUtil/README.md

 - **Instance** = < Worldwide | China | USGovDoD | USGovGCCHigh > - The short name of the Office 365 service instance.

 - **IncludeIPv6** = < true | false > - Set the value to true to exclude IPv6 addresses from the output if you don't use IPv6 in your network.
 Default is false.

+### Output

+- The application uses the Users Temp Path by default, but supports an override to a custom path if needed.
+- The application saves generated content and file downloads from the Microsoft Office 365 IP Address and URL web service in a sub-folder called `PacUtil`.
+- The application will create any directories that dont exist.

 ### Template